lucaselblanc/pollardsrho/README.md

 The algorithm executes high-speed pseudo-random walks over the secp256k1 group using an R-adding walk iteration function.
 It utilizes a table of 2048 pre-computed steps and a MurmurHash3-based avalanche function to determine state transitions, maintaining the algebraic representation `R = a * G + b * H`.
 The scalars are probabilistically distributed within a specific key range, optimizing the collision search for O(√K) complexity rather than the full O(√N).

- When two independent walkers encounter the same group element (a collision) with distinct coefficient pairs `(a, b)`, it yields a linear congruence modulo the group order `N`, allowing for the immediate recovery of the private key.
+ When two independent walkers encounter the same group element (a collision) with distinct coefficient pairs `(a, b)`, it yields a linear congruence modulo the group order `N`, allowing for the immediate recovery of the private key with the calculation of d through mod inversion.
 To maximize throughput and enable massive parallelization, the implementation employs a Distinguished Points (DP) strategy, where only points meeting a specific bit-mask criteria are stored in a high-concurrency hash map.
 This allows multiple CPU threads to traverse different paths simultaneously with minimal memory overhead.
 The system is specifically tuned for the secp256k1 curve and requires a Bitcoin public key as the target.

 ---